- Contact Us

 Program Content

-The IMG Training Programs provide ongoing support for the first 4 years of an IMGs relocation to Australia, or until they are able to obtain Specialist Registration.
+The General Practice Australia Program provides ongoing education and support for the first 4 years of an IMGs introduction to general practice in Australia, or until they obtain Specialist General Practice registration.

-The Program enables IMGs to build their medical knowledge and experience, develop competence and familiarity with the Australian healthcare system, and practice safely in a paid supervised position in an Accredited Australian General Practice.
+The Program enables IMGs to build their medical knowledge and experience, develop competence and familiarity with the Australian healthcare system, legislation and professional practice, and safely practice medicine.

-Once settled in their new role, IMGs will begin their preparation for RACGP Fellowship.
-IME will cover the cost of the RACGP Fellowship Support Program (FSP) for all students on our programs.
-We also provide access to 8 online courses to prepare IMGs for success in their Fellowship Examinations.
-In addition, all IMGs receive allocated supervision, one-on-one support from IME's academic faculty, comprehensive orientation, group tutorials and training workshops alongside comprehensive online training.
+Once settled into their new role, IMGs will begin their preparation for their RACGP Fellowship.
+To prepare IMGs for success in their Fellowship exams, IME provides one-one support from IME’s academic faculty, group tutorials and training workshops.

 GP100 provides the groundwork for understanding all elements of the process of working in the Australian health care sector, discussing common challenges that are faced including employment hurdles, regulatory challenges, and the difficulties of the AMC Examination.
 Importantly, the course sets out strategies for overcoming these barriers and provides the IMG with guidance and a framework to navigate these challenges.